imalikov/pine_script_docs/source/faq/Programming.rst

     plot(cond2) // Undeclared identifier error for trying to access a local scope when you are using the global scope

 Please note that:
-    * You are allowed to access variables declared in a global scope from anywhere but can only access variables declared in a local scope inside the local scope.
+    * You can access variables declared in a global scope from anywhere but can only access variables declared in a local scope inside the local scope.
-    * We can declare the ``cond2`` variable in the global scope and only change the value in a local scope to get this code to compile properly.
+    * We can declare the ``cond2`` variable in the global scope and only change the value in the local scope to get this code to compile correctly.

 Can I access the source code of ‘Invite-Only’ or ‘closed source’ scripts?
 -------------------------------------------------------------------------

-No. Closed source scripts are called that because the source will always be closed to everyone but the creator.
+No. Closed source scripts are called that because the source will permanently be closed to everyone but the creator.
-Invite-Only scripts are also closed source but they differ because they have an additional restriction that only users on the invite list can add the script to their charts.
+Invite-Only scripts are also closed source, but they differ because they have an additional restriction: only users on the invite list can add the script to their charts.